 Summer flowering bulbs provide gardens with a riot of colour and fragrance.
 The majority can be planted directly outdoors, as soon as the risk of frost has passed.

 Bulbs are also a great choice for planting in containers – for the patio, but also to nestle within your flower beds to add interest.
-Choosing a complementary coloured pot or a small group of similar pots can add a splash of colour even before the bulbs come into flower.
+Choosing a complementary coloured pot or a small group of similar containers can add a splash of vibrancy even before the bulbs come into flower.
 Just remember to protect from frost with some horticultural fleece and raise off the ground with pot feet to avoid waterlogging and deter slugs.

 The range of bulbs on offer at Hillier Garden Centres increases each year.
 Find traditional favourites, plus exciting new varieties.